querkmachine/FSFrontEndDocs/3-2-troubleshooting-gulp-vs2015.md

 ## I get some error about `const` or something?
 What’s up with that?

-`const` is an ES2015 feature, and you’re getting this error because VS2015 uses Node 0.10.31, and that’s so hella old it doesn’t understand ES2015.
+`const` is an ES2015 feature for—unsurprisingly—a constant.
+You’re getting this error because VS2015 uses Node 0.10.31, and that’s so hella old it doesn’t understand ES2015.

 You’ll need to install a more up-to-date version of Node.